landbuland/landbuland.github.io/_posts/2019-05-05-Homework 5 for Data Analysis.md

 where $$T$$ is the size of trees and $$\alpha​$$ is a tuning parameter that controls the magnitude of penalties for magnitude of a tree.

-##Realization of linear trees in R
+## 2. Realization of linear trees in R

 The instructor provided methods of realizing regular trees (piecewise constant) in class, here I would attempt to explore a method to build linear trees in R.